Chart Color Schemes

 Seven Hills is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Seven Hills has a high cultural diversity, with 46.3% of its population born overseas and 47.3% speaking a language other than English at home.
-Christianity is the main religion in Seven Hills, comprising 49.5% of the population.
-Hinduism is overrepresented, making up 15.8%, compared to the Greater Sydney average of 5.2%.
+Seven Hills has a high level of cultural diversity, with 46.3% of its population born overseas and 47.3% speaking a language other than English at home.
+The dominant religion in Seven Hills is Christianity, comprising 49.5% of the population.
+Hinduism is significantly overrepresented, making up 15.8%, compared to the Greater Sydney average of 5.2%.

 Frequently Asked Questions - Diversity